 Visit Fukuoka once and you’ll soon understand why the city ranks highly for quality of life.
 Compact, young and convenient, Fukuoka also has the fastest growing population in Japan – plus it’s the jumping off point for exploring the southern island of Kyushu.
-There’s no better time to visit the region than in the spring, when the warm weather and clear skies make for lazy days at the beach, hiking in the local mountains, or shopping and dining in the city.
+Add to that tasty ramen, shogun-era castles and steamy onsen and you’ll see why Fukuoka deserves consideration for your next Japan trip.

-Here’s a selection of the very best experiences in Fukuoka and wider Kyushu to add to your itinerary.
+Here’s a selection of the very best things to do in Fukuoka and wider Kyushu to add to your itinerary.

 THE DISH: Basashi